programmfabrik/easydb-documentation/content/technical/types/object/_index.en.md

 When the attribute `pool_link` is set for the objecttype (see [Schema](/en/technical/types/schema)), the `_pool` field is used to get/set the pool this object is in.
 When updating an object's pool, only `_pool.pool._id` is set, but the record is returned as a complete pool record.
 The fields `_pool._id` and `_pool._path.pool._id` are searchable as Number.

+##### Lookup for Pool ID:

+To assign a pool to an object, it is possible to lookup the pool id using the `reference` field of the pool.
+See [Lookups for Pool ID](/en/technical/datamanagement/lookups/#example-lookup-for-pool-id).

 #### Lookup for ID of linked object: